 In 2016, I was selected by the International Women’s Media Foundation as an African Great Lakes Reporting Fellow to Uganda, where I reported on media and politics ahead of Uganda’s 2016 elections and completed a hostile environment training course.

-My desire to report from Uganda stemmed from an itch to want to grow professionally and understand a different region of the world, as I had previously been freelancing from Lucknow, India, from 2013 to 2015.
-I had moved to Lucknow immediately after graduating from journalism school, when I received a scholarship to study Urdu there.
+My desire to report from Uganda stemmed from an itch to want to grow professionally and understand a different region of the world.
+I had previously been freelancing from Lucknow, India, from 2013 to 2015.
+I had moved to Lucknow after graduating from journalism school, when I received a scholarship to study Urdu there.
 I then stayed beyond my language program to freelance on the dynamics of a changing India from the perspective of the tier-two city and surrounding regions.
-My work includes extensive reporting on the country’s 2014 elections, research into the freelance economy for international news, and an ongoing project on women and the justice system.
+My work includes extensive reporting on the country’s 2014 election, research into the freelance economy for international news, and an ongoing project on women and the justice system.

+Why Lucknow?
+It’s more of an emerging metropolitan hub in India, and not really on the international map.
+While in graduate school, I helped initiate the New Global Journalism, a project investigating foreign correspondence in transition (it later served as the foundation for the Tow Center report on the topic).
 Lucknow happened to be where my language program was based.
-But on a deeper level, I wanted to report from an area that stood to have much more nuanced reporting given its political and social sensitivity in India, and so challenged myself to report such stories.
-I wanted to see whether it might be possible to translate those so-called “local” stories for an international audience despite Lucknow not being very well-known globally.
+But on a deeper level, I wanted to report from an area that stood to have much more nuanced and original reporting, especially given its political and social sensitivity in India.
+I wanted to see whether it might be possible to translate those so-called “local” stories for an international audience, despite Lucknow not being very well-known globally.

 Now, I find myself doing that for stories regardless where they’re based!